Embark on an unforgettable journey to the Karimunjawa archipelago, where turquoise waters, pristine beaches, and rich marine life await.

 The 1-night stay in Rome including budget internal European flights, dinner, breakfast and hotel cost €436 ($518) for two.
 You can find out more about this in Rome Hotels & Guesthouses.

-When we first noticed the tiny Karimunjawa islands on the map of Central Java it was an area we’d never heard of and didn’t know existed.
+When we first noticed the tiny Karimunjawa islands on the map of Central Java it was an area we’d never heard of.
 Even checking it out on Google Earth didn’t give us any clues about what to expect.

 Our first and lasting impressions of both Java and the Karimunjawa islands are of the people.
 Our journey brought us into close contact with a wide variety of people who always seemed happy to help us out or just to pass the time of day.